rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

 more details.

-The excerpt below shows how `rts_stat_vnode` uses statebox to keep track of `sadd` operations.
-The code for `srem` is identical except the `add_element` operation is replaced with `del_element`.
+The excerpt below shows how `rts_stat_vnode` uses statebox to keep track of the set operations `sadd` and `srem`.
 First off, notice that I bound my window strictly by time.
 That is, each statebox will track all operations that have occurred within the `?STATEBOX_EXPIRE` window.
 That means the number of operations tracked is unbounded and could potentially run amuck if there was a sudden write spike.
 This also means that if a partition split lasts for longer than `?STATEBOX_EXPIRE` then there is potential to lose data.
-I say potential because expiration must be performed explicitly and is only during during write time (as seen below) so if the network was to split but writes only occurred inside the window but the network wasn't healed until after no data would be lost because those older events haven't been expired yet.
-If it hasn't hit you yet the uptake is that eventual consistency can be hard to reason about during failure scenarios and therefore you must think carefully about your data and your systems behavior.
+I say potential because expiration must be performed explicitly and is only done during write time in RTS, as seen below.
+If the network was to split but writes only occurred inside the window but the network wasn't healed until after no data would be lost because those older events haven't been expired yet.

     handle_command({sadd, {ReqID, Coordinator}, StatName, Val},
                    _Sender, #state{stats=Stats0}=State) ->